ICPC To Commence Nigeria Corruption Index | Leadership Newspaper

 ICPC To Commence Nigeria Corruption Index

-The Independent Corrupt Practices and other related Crimes Commission, ICPC is set to commence the Nigeria Corruption Index.
+The Independent Corrupt Practices and other related Offences Commission (ICPC) is set to commence the Nigeria Corruption Index.

-Speaking at the national stakeholders’ meeting in the Nigeria Corruption Index and presentation of policy brief on eradicating electoral corruption yesterday in Abuja, the chairman of the ICPC, Professor Bolaji Owasanoye said the surveys we have in Nigeria about corruption are externally designed and hence, they may not ask the right question or go to the right places and invariably, may not produce the right answers.
+Speaking at the national stakeholders’ meeting on the Nigeria Corruption Index and presentation of policy brief on eradicating electoral corruption yesterday in Abuja, the chairman of the ICPC, Professor Bolaji Owasanoye said the surveys in Nigeria about corruption are externally designed and hence, they may not ask the right question or go to the right places and invariably, may not produce the right answers.

-He further stated that the findings of the Nigeria Corruption Index will be used to tackle Nigeria’s problems and proffer the right solutions.
+He further stated that the findings of the Nigeria Corruption Index would be used to tackle Nigeria’s problems and proffer the right solutions.

-The ICPC boss, was also quick to note that this exercise is not entirely meant to target any one or prosecute anyone but rather, it is aimed at preventing further crimes.
+The ICPC boss, was also quick to note that the exercise is not entirely meant to target anyone or prosecute anyone but rather aimed at preventing further crimes.

 “We are also presenting the Anti-Corruption Policy Brief on Eradicating Electoral Corruption with focus on Vote Buying.
 The Brief is the outcome of the Policy Dialogue on the same theme that was held in April 2016 with many of you here present: as well as Report of the Corruption Awareness and Susceptibility Survey of Students of Nigerian Tertiary Institutions.